Champ Ferguson

-Samuel "Champ" Ferguson (November 29, 1821 – October 20, 1865) was a notorious Confederate guerrilla during the American Civil War.
+Samuel "Champ" Ferguson (November 29, 1821 – October 20, 1865) was a Confederate guerrilla during the American Civil War.
 He claimed to have killed over 100 Union soldiers and pro-Union civilians.
 He was arrested, tried, and executed for war crimes by the U.S. military after the war ended.

 Early life

 Ferguson was born in Clinton County, Kentucky, on the Tennessee border, the oldest of ten children.
 This area was known as the Kentucky Highlands and had more families who were yeomen farmers and generally owned few slaves.
 Like his father, Ferguson became a farmer but also earned a reputation for violence even before the American Civil War.
 He became a slave owner in the 1850s.

 On August 12, 1858, an altercation that culminated in a feud between Ferguson and the Evans brothers, Floyd and Alexander, resulted in the death of James Reed, the Evans' cousin and acting constable of Fentress County, Tennessee and the near death of Floyd Evans.
 Both men were stabbed repeatedly by Ferguson as he attempted to flee mob justice, which the Tennesseans had meant to inflict on Ferguson after cornering him on their side of the border.
 In the 1850s, Ferguson moved with his wife and family to the Calfkiller River Valley in White County, Tennessee.